MicrosoftDocs/learn/learn-pr/azure-devops/assess-your-development-process/includes/3-release-process.md

 * They use a waterfall approach.
 Management sets the priorities.
 Developers write code and hand the build off to QA.
 QA tests and then hands off to ops for deployment.
 * Waterfall could be acceptable for a small team but here the goals aren't always clear and they seem to change frequently.
 * Testing is delayed until late in the process.
 That means its harder and more expensive to fix bugs and make changes.
 * There's no clear definition of what "done" means.
-Each team member has their own definition.
+Each team member has their own idea.
 There's no overall business goal that everyone wants.
 * Some code is in a centralized version-control system.
 Many tools and scripts exist only on network file shares.
 * There are many manual processes.
 * Communication is haphazard and depends on email, Word docs, and spreadsheets.